ZongjingLi/FOCAL/README.md

 ![](src/model.gif)
 ![](src/teaser.gif)

-This repo aimed to build a model that learns quick.
+This repo aimed to build a model that learns symbolic concept structures.